Stable allocations in discrete exchange economies: Proofs regarding the algorithm

-For Part 2 of Lemma~\ref{lem:Talgobasic}, note that $u = Tu$ implies $A_1 = A$.
-Lemma~\ref{lem:subsetofagents} implies that the preallocation defined by $u$ is an allocation.
+\paragraph{Part 2:} When $u = Tu$, the set $A_1 = \{ i : u_i = (Tu)_i \}$ is equal to $A$.
+Then, Lemma~\ref{lem:subsetofagents}, which we prove next, implies that the preallocation defined by $u$ is an allocation.

 The allocation defined by $u$ is individually rational because any point in the image of $T$ is individually rational.
-Similarly, if there is a coalition $S$ of size at most $k$ and an $S$-allocation $X$ such that $v_i(X_i) \geq u_i$ for $i \in S$ with some inequality strict, then this would violate $u_{i} = (Tu)_{i}$ for $i \in S$.
+Similarly, if there is a coalition $S$ of size at most $k$ and an $S$-allocation $X$ such that $v_i(X_i) > u_i$ for $i \in S$, then this would violate $u_{i} = (Tu)_{i}$ for $i \in S$.